Chipotle's Decline Has Just Started... Here's Why

 Restaurant Level Compliance with Chipotle’s Food Safety Protocols May be Sketchy.

 Even the most aggressive Chipotle bull will admit that the stock and the company would be KO'd if there is another widespread food safety outbreak.
-Chipotle itself said in it’s 2016 Form 10-K that,
+Chipotle itself said in its 2016 Form 10-K that,

-So investors should be concerned whether Chipotle has ensured compliance with its food safety prototcols over its nearly 2,300 restaurants.
+So investors should be concerned whether Chipotle has ensured compliance with its food safety protocols over its nearly 2,300 restaurants.

 If one follows the Chipotle group on Reddit, as I do, that may not be the case.
 There, people purporting to be Chipotle employees have posted photos and complaints that food safety is not all that it should be.